ReviveDiff: A Universal Diffusion Model for Restoring Images in Adverse Weather Conditions: Related Work

 \subsection{Diffusion Models in Vision}

-The Diffusion models~\cite{ddim,nichol2021improved} have emerged as powerful tools in the field of image generation and restoration and have achieved significant improvement.
+The diffusion models~\cite{ddim} have emerged as powerful tools in the field of image generation and restoration and have achieved significant improvement.
 These models work by degrading a signal through Gaussian noise and then restoring it through a reverse process.
-Fei \textit{et al.}~\cite{gdp} introduced a unified image restoration model that utilizes a diffusion prior, while Lugmayr \textit{et al.}~\cite{repaint} proposed Repaint, which applies diffusion models, especially to image inpainting.
+Fei \textit{et al.}~\cite{gdp} introduced a unified image restoration model that utilizes a diffusion prior.
 In another significant contribution, Luo \textit{et al.} proposed IR-SDE~\cite{IRSDE}, which focuses on image restoration through mean-reverting stochastic differential equations.

 The application of diffusion models has also extended to enhancing images captured in adverse conditions.
-For example, Jiang \textit{et al.} proposed WeatherDiff~\cite{weather}, a wavelet-based diffusion model specially designed for low-light image enhancement.
+For example, Jiang \textit{et al.} proposed LightenDiffusion~\cite{LightenDiffusion}, a latent-Retinex-based diffusion model specially designed for low-light image enhancement.
 For underwater image enhancement, Du \textit{et al.} proposed UIEDP~\cite{du2023uiedp}, which employs a diffusion prior tailored for underwater images, and Tang \textit{et al.}~\cite{dmuie} introduced a transformer-based diffusion model.
+Zheng \textit{et al.}~\cite{DIFFUIR} proposed a universal image restoration framework based on a diffusion model that leverages a selective hourglass mapping strategy.
+Wang \textit{et al.}~\cite{wang2025reconciling} introduced RDMD, a framework that leverages a single pre-trained diffusion model to derive two complementary regularizers.
+Kim \textit{et al.}~\cite{kim2024rad} proposed region-aware diffusion models for image inpainting.
+DIFFPIR~\cite{DIFFPlugin}, a lightweight task-plugin module introduced by Liu \textit{et al.}, features a dual-branch architecture within a diffusion model that provides task-specific priors for low-level tasks.
 The flexibility of diffusion models in accommodating different scenarios in these areas has inspired us to leverage the powerful generalization capabilities of diffusion models to build a universal solution--ReviveDiff-- that can effectively address a wide range of adverse degradations.
-Furthermore, to further enhance its effectiveness in tackling diverse real-world image restoration tasks, we adopted the Mean-Reverting Stochastic Differential Equations (SDEs) based diffusion models~\cite{IRSDE}, which implicitly models the degradation and applies to diverse tasks without changing the architecture.
+Furthermore, to further enhance its effectiveness in tackling diverse real-world image restoration tasks, we adopted the Mean-Reverting Stochastic Differential Equations (SDEs) based diffusion models~\cite{IRSDE,luo2023refusion}, which implicitly model the degradation and apply to diverse tasks without changing the architecture.